-Many couples across the land are facing a dilemma when it comes to wedding invitations due to the ongoing impact of the global crisis that we find ourselves in.
+Many couples across the land are facing a dilemma when it comes to wedding invitations due to the ongoing impact of the global pandemic that we find ourselves in.

 Scenario: You've already sent out your invitations

 You've sent out your beautiful invitations, you're excited, your guests are excited and then hits the awful discovery that you need to postpone and change the date due to the latest government guidelines.
 Some may argue those invitations are only pieces of paper, no biggie just get a reprint.
 What those people may not realise is that you worked with a professional stationery designer and invested anywhere between £500 and £1k for those invites.